 The steps to file immigration forms depend on the actual form being filed, but every form requires completion of all necessary components.
 Applicants must also compile and provide all required documentation to the USCIS, then pay the required fee(s).

 If you need help with immigration forms, you can post your legal need or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.